 This is one of my favorite chorizo sausage recipes to date.
 It’s easy, satisfying, filling, juicy, and the tiniest bit spicy.

 We’re sticking with the chorizo and eggs theme for this recipe.
-Casserole recipes just seem to speak to me so I figured a chorizo casserole recipe would do the job.
+Chorizo casserole recipes just seem to speak to me so I figured a chorizo casserole recipe would do the job.

 - Olive oil

 You’ll start by cooking your onions, and then use that same pan that’s already full of flavor and add the chorizo.

 You’ll then mix your other ingredients (cheese, tomatoes, yogurt, beans) in a bowl.